 A substantial portion of the analysis and work of the Board is done by standing Board Committees.
 A Director is expected to participate actively in the meetings of each Committee to which he or she is appointed.

-The Board has established the following four standing Committees: the Audit Committee; the Compensation Committee; the Health, Safety, Security, Environment and Social Responsibility Committee; and the Nominating and Corporate Governance Committee.
+The Board has established the following five standing Committees: the Audit Committee; the Compensation Committee; the Cybersecurity Committee; the Nominating and Corporate Governance Committee; and the Sustainability and Corporate Responsibility Committee.
 The charters for the standing Committees will be reviewed periodically by the respective Committee and the Board.

 Composition of Committees.